pivotal-cf/bookbinder/README.md

 1. Launch a web browser to `http://localhost:9292/` to view your book.

 As typically used, the disparate source materials of a book are organized into separate git repositories.

 When writing documentation on your local machine, however, we recommend that you add uncommitted changes to the preview web site that you serve on your machine.

 The `bind local` command performs this operation by gathering local sections from sibling directories of your book.
 These sections' directories must have the same name as their remote git repositories, but don't need to be git repositories for all commands.

 ### Adding Basic Auth to Your Served Book

 You can optionally require a username and password to access any book served by running `rackup` in `final_app` by setting the following environment variables:

-* 	`$ export SITE_AUTH_USERNAME=<your-book-username>`
+* 	`export SITE_AUTH_USERNAME=<your-book-username>`
-*	`$ export SITE_AUTH_PASSWORD=<your-book-password>`
+*	`export SITE_AUTH_PASSWORD=<your-book-password>`

 If these environment variables are not set, basic auth is not enabled.